I really like getting more use out of the technology and devices that they were originally designed.

 Amazon Kindle Fire (First Generation)

-Amazon’s first Kindle Fire has been a great tablet, more so if you make use of the Amazon ecosystem.
+Amazon’s first Kindle Fire was a good tablet, more so if you make use of the Amazon ecosystem.
 One of the major problems with it though was that it shipped with Android 2.3, which was slow and clunky in some areas.
 Updating the tablet to Jelly Bean (Android 4.2 / 4.3) sped things up considerably.
-I currently like the stability and how well Kit Kat (Android 4.4.2) is running on it.
+I liked the stability and how well Kit Kat (Android 4.4.2) ran on it.
 Some useful links are below.

 - Amazon Kindle Fire Support